BonsaiPlays/Vault-TecMovies/README.md

   THE-MOVIE-DATABASE (TMDB) API.

 This project consists of a basic landing page, pagination system ,and functioning watch-list system with search and genre-wise classification.

+The run command for this project is - "npm run dev" from the directory: ".../Vault-Tec Movies/Movie"